federicamontes/numa-aware-backpropagation/backpropagation-parallel/README.md

 Code taken from: https://github.com/sm823zw/Neural-Network-Backprop-using-C/tree/main

-The implementation follows a Stochastic Gradient Descent (SGD) approach, processing one shuffled sample at a time (per the original code structure) to perform the Forward Propagation and Back Propagation steps, not using Mini-Batch as PyTorch or TensorFlow.
+The implementation follows a Stochastic Gradient Descent (SGD) approach, processing one shuffled sample at a time (per the original code structure) to perform the Forward Propagation and Back Propagation steps, using Mini-Batch as PyTorch or TensorFlow.

 * Prerequisites